adolfohermosillo/adolfohermosillo.github.io/README.md

 ## About me
 Hi!
 I am Adolfo, a fifth-year PhD student in the Department of Linguistics at Stanford advised by [Christopher Potts](https://web.stanford.edu/~cgpotts/) and I am affiliated with [The Stanford NLP Group](https://nlp.stanford.edu/), Contact Variation and Change Lab, and [ALPS](https://alpslab.stanford.edu/).
-I am broadly interested in lexical semantics, pragmatics, sociolinguistics, and computational linguistics.
-My work is interdisciplinary and relies on computational and data-driven methodologies to inform theories of language variation and change.
+I am broadly interested in sociolinguistics, lexical semantics, pragmatics, and computational linguistics.
+My work relies on computational and data-driven methodologies to inform theories of language variation and change.

 ## Presentations